abhinna-singh/Excel-sales-analysis-project/README.md

-# Excel-sales-analysis-project
+# Data_Analysis_Project
-Excel-based sales data analysis and interactive dashboard for business insights .
+Data analysis project using excel and EDA using python AUTHOR - Abhinna_Singh